 Even though contemporary organizations have appealed to boys and girls, scouting began as a gendered organization.
 Working in cooperation with the YMCA, the Boy Scouts movement was popular from its outset in Great Britain in 1907.
 This coordination was orchestrated by William D. Boyce, who guided the official formation of Boy Scouts of America in 1910.
 The BSA network quickly spread throughout the nation, but it had already reached Oklahoma in 1909 when a Pawhuska troop received a British charter.
 By 1912 the BSA magazine, Boy's Life, had become the nation's largest youth magazine.
 Most Oklahoma educators and parents welcomed scouting as a wholesome influence on youth.

 Amusement parks in Oklahoma were descendants of medieval trade fairs and European pleasure gardens of the late seventeenth and eighteenth centuries.
 The growth of the amusement park industry in the United States benefited greatly from the Chicago's Columbian Exposition of 1893, which introduced key elements of modern amusement parks, including Ferris wheels.
 Increasing leisure time and disposable personal income initiated a tremendous growth of the amusement park industry from the 1890s to the 1920s.
-By 1920 more than eighteen hundred operated in the United States, and Oklahoma's large parks included Oklahoma City's Delmar Gardens and Tulsa's Orcutt Park.
+Oklahoma's large parks included Oklahoma City's Delmar Garden and Tulsa's Orcutt Park.
+By 1920 more than eighteen hundred operated in the United States.
 The 1920s marked the beginning of the dramatic decline of traditional amusement parks.
 With the new mobility provided by automobiles and the lack of parking facilities at the urban parks, visitors turned to new activities such as motion pictures.

 The history of motion pictures and early movie theaters in the United States directly coincides with Oklahoma statehood in 1907.
 As in the rest of the country, the first theaters in the state were nickelodeons, a term which combined the price of admission, a nickel, and odeon, the French word for theater.
 From 1905 to 1910 thousands of nickelodeons sprouted around the United States in buildings set up specifically for that purpose.
 Maverick theater owners used storefronts, town halls, and church meeting rooms that could accommodate a sheet for a screen, some chairs for patrons, and electricity for a projector playing rented films of features such as The Great Train Robbery.
 By 1910 theater owners determined that the film industry was a viable economic pursuit and proceeded to build lavish theaters with plush seats, grand marquees, and technologically advanced, automatic music-making machines.